Terms and conditions

 3.2 The contract is concluded either between ZBAG and the CUSTOMER or, if ZBAG is acting as an agent, directly between the CUSTOMER and the SP.
 If a contract is concluded directly between the CUSTOMER and the SP, the contractual conditions of the SP apply, and in such a case ZBAG acts only as the underwriting agent with power to collect in accordance with Art.
 418a ff.
 CO.

 3.3 The contract only comes about with the issuance of the booking confirmation by ZBAG.
-The booking confirmation may be made in writing or via email.

 4. Description of services